-by Freddy Tran Nager, Founder of Atomic Tango LLC + Electronics Fiend…
+by Freddy Tran Nager, Founder of Atomic Tango + Electronics Fiend…

-I recently attended the Consumer Electronics Show in Vegas, and it’s true, you can’t spell “excess” without CES.
-After traversing an area the size of Rhode Island brimming with gadgetry, blissed-out geeks, and scantily clad spokesmodels uttering words they didn’t understand, I have but two regrets…
+I recently attended the Consumer Electronics Show in Vegas, and yes, you can’t spell “excess” without CES.
+After traversing an area the size of Rhode Island brimming with gadgetry, blissed-out geeks, and scantily clad spokesmodels, I have but two regrets…

 - I didn’t wear more comfy shoes.
 (My feet still feel like the back side of a slow rodeo clown.)

-As for the electronics, Panasonic’s 150-inch TV was definitely drool-worthy, and I dug the projector the size of a deck of cards.
-But what snagged my attention was this upstart electronics brand that’s purely marketing on steroids.
+As for the electronics, Panasonic’s 150-inch TV certainly instill tech-lust, and I dug the projector the size of a deck of cards.
+But what snagged my attention was an upstart electronics brand that’s purely marketing on steroids.

 Skullcandy makes headphones and other lifestyle products.
 Correction: Skullcandy doesn’t make jack.
-Skullcandy is a bunch of designers and marketing guys partying in an office in Park City, Utah, designed like a skateboard park with a swimming pool.
+Skullcandy consists of designers and marketing guys partying in an office in Park City, Utah, designed like a skateboard park with a swimming pool.
 Skullcandy founder and CEO Rick Alden proudly acknowledges that he sources his products from Chinese manufacturers, and that he hired his first one at CES 2002.
 He did develop the idea of a headset that simultaneously plugs into your cellphone and your MP3 player, and his friend came up with the name.
-Everything else is derived from the good underpaid engineers of the Middle Kingdom.
+Everything else comes from the good underpaid engineers of the Middle Kingdom.
 Alden didn’t even have to pay for his product prototype, he boasts.

 And, hence, I kneel before thee, Master Alden, for thou art a true marketeer.